microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/examples/New-MgBetaIdentityApiConnector.md

 New-MgBetaIdentityApiConnector -BodyParameter $params
 ```
-This example shows how to use the New-MgBetaBetaIdentityApiConnector Cmdlet.
+This example shows how to use the New-MgBetaIdentityApiConnector Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ### Example 2: Create an API connector with client certificate authentication